thaliaarchi/foones-cratylus/README.md

 * `tools/simp_cr.py` -- the Cratylus simplifier.
 Transforms Cratylus programs into equivalent Cratylus programs with particular restrictions.

-* `tools/crc.py` -- Cratylus to C broken compiler.
+* `tools/crc.py` -- the Cratylus to C broken compiler.
 Compiles some Cratylus programs into C programs that are equivalent... sometimes.

-* `tools/s2cr.py` -- an S to Cratylus compiler.
+* `tools/s2cr.py` -- the S to Cratylus compiler.
 S is a simple assembler-like language with few instructions: increment and decrement, conditional and unconditional jumps.

-* `tools/ss2s.py` -- an S-with-macros to S compiler.
+* `tools/ss2s.py` -- the S-with-macros to S compiler.
 S-with-macros is a slightly higher level language, with subroutines, and primitive control structures that get macroexpanded into plain S instructions.

 Turing completeness
 -------------------